Robert Mundell: Father of the euro

 Robert Mundell was considered the "father of the euro" for his early work encouraging a European monetary union.
 Starting in the 1960s, Mundell supported the constitution of a European Economic and Monetary Union and pushed for the creation of the euro.
+In the 2000s, he made a series of predictions that did not materialise.
 In 2000, he predicted that before 2010, the eurozone would expand to cover 50 countries, while the U.S. dollar would spread throughout Latin America, and much of Asia would look towards the yen.
-Such predictions have proved highly inaccurate.

 In his 2012 article "Robert Mundell, evil genius of the euro", Greg Palast affirms that Mundell advocated for the euro because its implementation would have the effect of removing democratic control over monetary policy.
 As such, when a crisis hits, eurozone governments would not be able to stimulate the economy by creating money, as is prescribed by Keynesian economics.
 They would thus be forced to resort to other means to curtail unemployment, such as deregulating businesses, privatizing state industries, cutting taxes, and weakening the social safety net.
 In 2014, Mundell voiced his opposition to proposals of a fiscal union between the European states.
 He declared that "it would be insane to have a central European authority that controls all the taxes and duties of the states ... controlled in the Union.
 This transfer of sovereignty is far too big".
 He also voiced his opposition to the prospect that countries could be liable for other countries' debt.